valyala/fasthttp/README.md

     This all requires unnesessary memory allocations avoided by fasthttp.
   * net/http client API requires creating new response object for each request.

-* Q: Why fasthttp API is incompatible with net/http?
+* *Why fasthttp API is incompatible with net/http?*
-  A: Because net/http API limits many optimization opportunities.
+  Because net/http API limits many optimization opportunities.
 See the answer above for more details.
 Also certain net/http API parts are suboptimal for use:
   * Compare [net/http connection hijacking](https://golang.org/pkg/net/http/#Hijacker)